Quick look at gynecology tests and exams

 Annual gynecology examinations

-An annual gynecological exam is a health screening by a women’s healthcare professional that all women over 18 should receive once a year.
+An annual gynecological exam is a health screening by a women’s healthcare professional that all women age 21 and older should receive once a year.
 Patients should feel comfortable with the provider they choose and feel free to discuss personal issues.
-During this visit a provider will usually perform a complete physical exam and breast exam, as well as check for cervical dysplasia, menstrual disorders or issues with menopause if appropriate.
+During this visit a provider will usually perform a complete physical exam, including a pelvic exam, a breast exam, as well as check for cervical dysplasia, menstrual disorders or issues with menopause if appropriate.

 Annual gynecology exams provide an opportunity for women to discuss any health questions regarding: